xiaonanpols21/css-to-the-rescue/README.md

 # CSS To The Rescue
 ## Assignment
 For my assignment I choose to do the: ‘Modular Control Panel’.
-The 2 CSS architecture that I want to use are: @layer and Style queries.
+The 2 CSS architecture that I want to use are: Nesting and Style queries.

 The challenge with this assignment is that I have to learn new techniques and that I have to think outside of the box.
 I’m not good in those things so that’s what I want to work on.